 Victoria Gartner has been teaching Shakespeare for many years.
 She delivers workshops in schools and universities, as well as for professional actors in both French and English.
-She teaches drama as Shakespeare’s Birthplace Trust, and is a regular director and Shakespeare module leader at East15 Acting School.
+She is a regular director and Shakespeare module leader at LAMDA and East15 Acting School.
+She has also worked regularly with the Marlowe Theatre and the Shakespeare's Birthplace Trust.

 Victoria combines her extensive academic knowledge of Shakespeare with her artistic and directing work, and her method of unlocking Shakespeare’s emotional beats is through embodiment.
 Her movement work is inspired from working with teachers and mentors Paul Oertel and Kath Burlinson, and her verse work owes to the wisdom of Peter Hall, Peter Brook and Cicely Berry.
 She is passionate about the rhythm of Shakespeare’s words, and how much their meaning and ring can appeal to our shared humanity.